Pep Guardiola defends Bernardo Silva over Benjamin Mendy Tweet

 Silva's tweet condemned by Kick It Out; FA investigating social media post

-Pep Guardiola has defended Manchester City midfielder Bernardo Silva over his tweet referencing team-mate Benjamin Mendy.
+Pep Guardiola has defended Bernardo Silva after the Manchester City midfielder was accused of racism over a tweet referencing team-mate Benjamin Mendy.

 Silva tweeted a photo on Sunday believed to be of Mendy as a child alongside a picture of the logo of a Spanish confectionery company Conguitos, with the caption "Guess who?"